kshitijsingh17/Rl-Gan-Net2/README.md

 ## Dataset
 The point cloud dataset is publicly available and can be downloaded from the following link: https://github.com/optas/latent_3d_points
-In our experiments, we work on a subset of 5000 point clouds for which we have provided the numpy array containing the path for each point cloud (available here: https://drive.google.com/drive/folders/12tcCWpOsPM06u79WIyFt2uJfBkXh1ZcP?usp=sharing).
-After downloading the dataset, only the point clouds available in this numpy array have been used for training and testing.
-'generate_noisy_point_clouds.py' creates a noisy point cloud for each.
+In our experiments, we work on a subset of 5000 point clouds.'generate_noisy_point_clouds.py' creates a noisy point cloud for each.
 This is done by initializing a random seed index and removing 20 percent of points following the seed index.

 ## Training of Autoencoder
 The complete code for dataloader, encoder-decoder models, chamfer loss and training is present in 'autoencoder.ipynb'.
 In the results folder, we have added the loss plots and some results of the trained autoencoder.